pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 were already allocated.

-For unallocated ResourceClaims with delayed allocation, only those nodes are filtered out that are explicitly listed in a ResourceClaimScheduling.UnsuitableNodes field (if such an object already exists) or that don't match the optional ResourceClass.SuitableNodes node selector.
+For unallocated ResourceClaims with delayed allocation, only those nodes are filtered out that are explicitly listed in their UnsuitableNodes field of their PodScheduling.Claims entry (if such an entry already exists) or that don't match the optional ResourceClass.SuitableNodes node selector.

 There are several
 reasons why such a deny list is more suitable than an allow list:
-- Nodes for which no information is available must pass the filter phase to be included in the list that will be passed to pre-score and to get copied into the ResourceClaimScheduling.PotentialNodes field there.
+- Nodes for which no information is available must pass the filter phase to be included in the list that will be passed to pre-score and to get copied into the PodScheduling.PotentialNodes field there.
 - A node can already be chosen while there is no information yet and, if allocation for that node actually works, the Pod can get scheduled sooner.
 - Some resource drivers might not have any unsuitable nodes, for example